CERTIFIED SAFETY DIRECTOR (CSD)

 To earn the CSD certification requires individuals to meet specified eligibility requirements, pass a rigorous exam, meet the recertification requirements, and uphold the Certificant’s Code of Ethics and Professional Standards Agreement, Candidate’s Non-Disclosure and Confidentiality Agreement, and Criminal Conviction and Unethical Behavior Agreement as set forth by the NASP/IASP, Inc. Certification Board.

 ACCREDITATION AND RECOGNITION

-The Certified Safety Director (CSD) credential is accredited by the ANSI National Accreditation Board (ANAB) under ISO/IEC Standard 17024:2012 General Requirements for Bodies Operating Certification of Persons.
+The Certified Safety Director (CSD)® credential is accredited by the ANSI National Accreditation Board (ANAB).
+This certification is accredited under the ISO/IEC 17024:2012 standard for personnel certification programs.

 For more information on the content of the examination for the CSD certification, click on Exam Blueprint.

 To maintain the professional competence of workplace safety professionals beyond their initial certification, a recertification process is necessary.
 CSD and MSP Certificants must continue to demonstrate competency to maintain their Certification.

 Certificants must show evidence of competence through professional development, activities, and successful completion of the appropriate courses through obtaining Continuing Educational Units (CEUs).

 - Application Fee $75

 - Exam Fee (Includes 2 Exam Attempts) $395